Britain

 Hedgehog

-This 24-spigot mortar was the first ahead-throwing anti-submarine weapon in British service.
+This spigot mortar was the first ahead-throwing anti-submarine weapon of World War II in British service.
 More popular and more successful with the USN than with the Royal Navy, possibly because of the former's better sonar detection practices.
-Testing took place with a dummy installation on HMS Westcott in 1941 and production began in late 1942.
+The design was from the Department of Miscellaneous Weapons Development (DMWD) and testing took place with a dummy installation on HMS Westcott in 1941.
+Production began in late 1942 following a successful demonstration to PM Winston Churchill.
+As with any new weapon, teething problems were found during early service introduction with one of the more notable being a premature detonation shortly after firing that nearly blew the bows off HMS Escapade.
 No U-boats were sunk with the new weapon until November 1942 and it was not really successful in the Royal Navy until 1944 when improved sonar techniques were introduced.

 Squid